learningtapestry/learning-tapestry-developer-test/README.md

     - Bonus: Data sort or filtering options are provided in the interface.
     - Bonus: User interface element allows user to load all recent changes (ignoring rcstart limit above)

-- [ ] 3) (Only if you have time but do this before the bonus tasks above) Build a second user-interface (could be part of above screen as a single page application) that allows the user to click on each article and display the more detailed Wikipedia article page.
+- [ ] 3) Build a second user-interface that allows the user to click on each article and display the more detailed Wikipedia article page.
 This page should be built using the Wikipedia API+json and not just (for example) an i-frame to the Wikipedia article page.
+    - Only do this item if you have time.
+But do this item before the bonus tasks above.
+    - This interface page could be part of above screen in #2 as part of a single page application approach.

 - [ ] 4) Write tests for as many aspects of the functionality as you have time for, and are needed.
 Prioritize integration tests that show the system is working correctly overall (but functional and unit level tests are welcome).